-In this section, we will discuss new procedures and social-distancing adjustments to common spaces, classrooms, and more.
+In this section, we discuss new procedures and social-distancing adjustments to common spaces, classrooms, and more.

-We are working within the guidelines set by the State of Oregon and Multnomah County to make sure that our classrooms, dining services, mail room, and coffee shop can function within physical distancing protocols to serve our students, faculty, and staff for the fall semester and beyond.
-We will be increasing our sanitation routines of these areas to include touch points and common use areas.
-We will also be adjusting capacity levels in classrooms, the dining hall, and the coffee shop to meet current CDC standards to maintain safety as well as an adequate level of service to all areas of our campus.
-Dining services will function with a to-go model with limited seating capacity.
-Buildings and common areas may also be adjusted to allow for one-way traffic to minimize close interactions that could increase the chances of COVID-19 transmission.
+We worked within the guidelines set by the State of Oregon and Multnomah County to ensure that our classrooms, dining services, mail room, and coffee shop could function within physical distancing protocols to serve our students, faculty, and staff for the fall semester and beyond.
+We increased our sanitation routines of these areas to include touch points and common use areas.
+We adjusted capacity levels in classrooms, the dining hall, and the coffee shop to meet current CDC standards to maintain safety as well as an adequate level of service to all areas of our campus.
+Dining services function with a to-go model with limited seating capacity.
+Buildings and common areas were adjusted to allow for one-way traffic to minimize close interactions that could increase the chances of COVID-19 transmission.
 We remain steadfast in our commitment to provide the safest learning environment we can within the current standards while being as flexible as we can to respond to the changing realities of the current pandemic.

-We will primarily offer single occupancy rooms with the possible allowance of double occupancy rooms as needed or requested.
+We primarily offer single occupancy rooms with the possible allowance of double occupancy rooms as needed or requested.
 Students can request double occupancy when they fill out their housing application.
-We will limit the number of people in lounge areas at one time, observe social distancing, clean and sanitize spaces more often, and set aside rooms for quarantine as needed.
-Our events that meet the gathering size guidelines will be moved outdoors for social distancing requirements.
+We limit the number of people in lounge areas at one time, observe social distancing, clean and sanitize spaces more often, and set aside rooms for quarantine as needed.
+Our events that meet the gathering size guidelines have been moved outdoors for social distancing requirements.

 Face masks or face coverings are required in all public indoor spaces and indoor community spaces.
 Faculty members may require students to wear face mask or face coverings in their classrooms.
 Face masks or face coverings are not required outdoors where six feet of social distancing is maintained.